-On August 2, 2023, Judith M. Soderberg filed a complaint in the United States District Court for the District of Delaware on behalf of a class of all persons and entities who purchased or otherwise acquired Apellis common stock between January 28, 2021, and July 28, 2023, inclusive, naming as defendants the Company, President and Chief Executive Officer Cedric Francois, Chief Financial Officer and Treasurer Timothy Sullivan, and former Chief Medical Officer Federico Grossi (the "Complaint").
+On August 2, 2023, Judith M. Soderberg filed a complaint See Note 13 Commitments and Contingencies in the United States District Court for the District Notes to Unaudited Condensed Consolidated Financial Statements in Part I, Item I of Delaware on behalf of a class of all persons and entities who purchased or otherwise acquired Apellis common stock between January 28, 2021, and July 28, 2023, inclusive, naming as defendants the Company, President and Chief Executive Officer Cedric Francois, Chief Financial Officer and Treasurer Timothy Sullivan, and former Chief Medical Officer Federico Grossi (the "Complaint").
 On October 23, 2023, the Court appointed Ray Peleckas and Michigan Laborers' Pension Fund together as Co-Lead Plaintiffs and assigned the action the caption In re Apellis Pharmaceuticals, Inc. Securities Litigation, Case 1:23-cv-00834-MN.
 The Complaint alleges, among other things, that the defendants violated Sections 10(b) and/or 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder by misrepresenting and/or omitting certain material facts related to the design of SYFOVRE's clinical trials and the risks associated with SYFOVRE's commercial adoption.
 The Complaint seeks, among other relief, compensatory damages and equitable relief in favor of the alleged class of plaintiffs against all defendants, including interest, and reasonable costs and expenses incurred by plaintiffs, including attorneys' and expert fees.
 On October 2, 2023, the defendants moved to transfer the action to the United States District Court for the District of Massachusetts.
 The Court has not yet ruled on this motion.
-The outcome of the matter described above cannot be predicted with certainty.
+Form 10-Q. The outcome of the matter described above cannot be predicted with certainty.
 However, the Company intends to vigorously defend against the litigation.